SMART Goals Are a Great Way to Remember How To Write Your Goals!

 Goals guide you down the road in the straightest line possible.
 They motivate you, direct you, and set a time limit that it should take to achieve a certain objective.

-How to Write Goals Using the Acronym or Mnemonic SMART
+How to Write Goals Using the Acronym or Mnemonic SMARTS - Specific

 M - Measurable